vjeantet/hugo-theme-docport/README.md

 Navigate to your themes folder in your Hugo site and use perform one of following scenarios.

-### 1. Install DocPock as git submodule
+### 1. Install DocPort as git submodule
-DocPock will be added like a dependency repo to original project.
+DocPort will be added like a dependency repo to original project.
 When using CI tools like Netlify, Jenkins etc., submodule method is required, or you will get `theme not found` issues.
 Same applies when building site on remote server trough SSH.

 If submodule is no-go, use 3rd option.